hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This is topic-level authority (the missing SEO primitive), not page-level tricks.

 What HESS also Is?
-“HESS is the checkmate move in AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
+“HESS is built for AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
 HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.

 “A domain can only be authoritative for topics it controls at the root.”